 We always say education starts at home.
-If we count, how many of them say that the knowledge which we give to our child at the initial stage at home has to change.
-We never come across the comments on the home education system.
-Because we know as the parent, we don't give our kids the wrong education, only the way of teaching our child is changing from generation to generation.
+If we count, how many of them say that the knowledge which we give to our child at the initial stage at home has to change?
+We never come across comments on the home education system.
+Because we know as parent, we don't give our kids the wrong education, only the way of teaching our children is changing from generation to generation.
 We also know that no outside interferers can point us out saying you need to change your child's ways of studying because you know what you give the education at home is right, and no parent wants to provide the wrong education.

 So, in the same way, the govt is the parent of our country.
 None of the parents take the wrong step for the child's welfare.

 So, let the govt decide and take the significant and right step to change our country's education system as the education system sees for the development of the land but not an individual result.
 The whole country is one nuclear family for our education system.

 This crisis has enhanced innovation in the education sector.
 We have seen innovative approaches supporting education from radio and television.
 Distance learning solutions are developing quickly.
 The responses were by governments and partners worldwide supporting education continuity.
 That includes the Global Education Coalition covered by UNESCO.
 We also are being reminded of teachers' essential roles and that of the government.
 Also, other important associates have an ongoing duty concerned with the education workforce.
 But these changes have also pointed out the promising future of learning, and the hastened changes in modes of delivering a better quality of education, cannot separate from the imperative of leaving anyone behind.

 Effect of the Pandemic on local schools